Amber Rudd: Early life and education

+Career

+After graduating from university, she joined J.P.
+Morgan & Co., working in both London and New York.

 Rudd became a director of the investment company Lawnstone Limited at the age of 24 in January 1988, taking over from her sister and brother-in-law.
 Lawnstone became involved with Zinc Corporation, which was taken over by Monticello in 1999, before going into liquidation in 2001.

 Rudd was a co-director of Monticello between 1999 and 2000, but the company was liquidated in 2003.
 Craig Murray has reported that Monticello "attracted many hundreds of investors... despite never appearing actually to do anything except pay its directors.
 Trawling through its documents at Companies House, I find it difficult to conclude that it was ever anything other than a share ramping scheme.
 After just over a year of existence it went bankrupt with over £1.2 million of debts and no important assets.

 Between 1998 and 2000, she was also a director of two companies based in the Bahamas, Advanced Asset Allocation Fund and Advanced Asset Allocation Management.

 Rudd helped to find extras for the film Four Weddings and a Funeral (1994), for which she was credited as the "aristocracy co-ordinator", and appeared briefly in one of the church scenes in the film.